visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - Users should verify AI-generated results before making important decisions.
 - Devi AI LLC and Bookeeping.ai are not responsible for errors in AI output or any resulting losses.

-## Data Privacy and Security
+## Data Residency, Privacy and Security

+- Residency: Users may select a preferred data residency during signup.
+We have USA, EU (Belgium), and Canada storage options.
+Enterprise users can request more countries data storage.
+Security: We use SOC2 certified service providers MongoDB, Google, CloudFlare and Plaid for data storage and transaction processing respectively.
+We also have implemented 5 advanced and commercially reasonable security measures, including AES encryption, role-based access controls, and 2FA.
+Details at bookeeping.ai/security.
+- Privacy: Users have the right to access, correct, or delete their personal and financial data in compliance with GDPR, CCPA, or other applicable data protection laws.
+Our Privacy Policy explains how we collect and use data, available at bookeeping.ai/privacy-policy.
-- We employ robust security measures to protect your data.
+- Security: We employ robust security measures to protect your data.
 For full details of our security practices, please visit https://bookeeping.ai/en/security.

-- We do not sell your personal information to third parties.
-- For full details, please refer to our Privacy Policy at https://bookeeping.ai/en/legal/privacy-policy.

 ## How to upload files in Bookkeeping